DIY Tooth Powder - Ditch the Plastic Tubes

 DIY Tooth Powder

 I'm going to go ahead and give you the spoiler.
-Go out and buy yourself a box of baking soda and keep it in a clean dry place in your bathroom.
-Sprinkle a small amount into the palm of your hand.
+Go to the store and buy a box of baking soda.
+Keep it in a clean, dry place in the bathroom.
+When you're ready to brush your teeth, sprinkle a small amount in the palm of your hand.
 Dip your moistened toothbrush into the baking soda and brush your teeth.
 OK, there's your one ingredient DIY tooth powder.
 Now you can get back to what you were doing.
 But you might not want to do that!
 I have some interesting facts about baking soda to share.

 Toothpaste tubes: some myths